MTR CRRC Qingdao Sifang EMU: Development

 While a small number of Q-trains have been delivered to Hong Kong since 2018, these trains, except for a few rare test runs, have been parked at the various depots of MTR's Urban Lines and the Siu Ho Wan depot.
-As the contractor for the SelTrac system, Alstom-Thales, failed to deliver a proper software fix for the system, MTR announced in March 2022 that all 93 trainsets would be retrofitted with SACEM so they can begin operations and replace the oldest M-trains servicing the Kwun Tong Line, so that they can be retired on time.
-The Q-trains will then continue to use SACEM until it is possible to use SelTrac.
-On the 21st of August, the train began shadow test runs just after the last train to Whampoa departs.
+As the contractor for the SelTrac system, Alstom-Thales, failed to deliver a proper software fix for the system, MTR originally announced that all 93 trainsets would be retrofitted with SACEM (but only 28 trainsets (A731/A732-A785/A786) were retrofitted) so they can begin operations and replace the oldest M-trains servicing the Kwun Tong Line, so that they can be retired on time.
+The first 65 Q-trains will only be retrofitted with SelTrac, whilst the other 28 will then continue to use SACEM until it is possible to use SelTrac.
+On 21 August, the train began shadow test runs just after the last train to Whampoa departs.
 By the end of 2022, eight of the nineteen delivered trainsets had been retrofitted with SACEM.

-On 22 November 2022, MTR announced that the first Q trains will commence operation on the Kwun Tong Line on the 27 November that year.
+On 22 November 2022, MTR announced that the first Q trains will commence operation on the Kwun Tong Line on 27 November that year.
 On 27 November 2022 at 8:52, Q train set A753/A754 opened its doors to the public for the first time on the Kwun Tong Line, with the first train commencing operation at Choi Hung station.

-On 19 January 2024, MTR announced that the Q train will commence operation on the Island Line on the 28 January that year, with the train set A769/A770 starting passenger operations on the line at 9:48 at Chai Wan Station that day.
+On 19 January 2024, MTR announced that the Q train will commence operation on the Island Line on 28 January that year, with the train set A769/A770 starting passenger operations on the line at 9:48 at Chai Wan Station that day.

+On 24 February 2026, MTR announced the new signalling system would start operations on March 15 that year.
+On 18 March 2026, one trainset with the SelTrac system (A611/A612) began shadow runs just after the last train to Central departs.

+On 28 March 2026, MTR announced that the Q train will begin service on the Tsuen Wan Line (A605/A606) starting 29 March 2026 at 10:55, at Tsuen Wan station, with operations commencing on the line at 10:55 that day.